SuryaK15/webscreensaverMacOS/README.md

-# loop-vid-site
+# WebScreenSaver
-A static html which loops video infinitely for setting wallpaper using plash for macOs
+A static html which contains transclucent iamge for setting wallpaper using webScreenSaver for macOs